 - Pain Connection: Pain Connection helps individuals with chronic pain by empowering them to connect with other pain warriors and develop strategies for coping.
 It offers in-person support groups, live conference calls, military outreach, and support group leader trainings, so people with chronic pain and their families gain the support they need.
 For more information: painconnection.org.

-- Pediatric Pain Warriors: The Pediatric Pain Warriors program assists children and their families in finding a network of support and community.
-This program offers scholarships to a special camp, dedicated resources, and works to advance research for pediatric patients.
-To find help, visit: uspainfoundation.org/
+- Pediatric Pain Warriors: The Pediatric Pain Warrior program assists children and their families in finding a network of support and community.
+This program offers weekend retreats, scholarships to a special camp, webinars, a pen pal program, and more.
+To find help, visit: pediatricpainwarrior.org